cloudera/CML_AMP_Finetune_Foundation_Model_Multiple_Tasks/README.md

   This allows us to use lower cost GPUs compared to full parameter fine-tuning, while still matching the performance of more intensive and costly full fine-tuning.

   All of the libraries required for configuring and launching QLoRA finetuning are available via from huggingface see [requirements.txt](./requirements.txt).
-Implementation examples from the huggingface can be founde [here](https://huggingface.co/blog/4bit-transformers-bitsandbytes)
+Implementation examples from the huggingface can be found [here](https://huggingface.co/blog/4bit-transformers-bitsandbytes)

 - #### Distributed Training
   Using the PEFT and TRL open-source libraries from Huggingface means we also have easy access to [accelerate](https://github.com/huggingface/accelerate).
 Another Huggingface library which abstracts away the use of multiple GPUs and machines for fine-tuning jobs.
 As with many other kinds of distributed workloads, this cuts down on the time to fine-tune dramatically.